MohammedSardarSaajit4488/Digit-classifier-CNN-/README.md

 This project was guided by Anoop Garg and completed as part of a summer training program at Lovely Professional University.

 License
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the GNU License - see the LICENSE file for details